We compare what's there to find the best deals for you.

 It tends to be slightly cheaper to fly to Aruba via the US than through Amsterdam with KLM, although it’s more time in the air.
 However, some fares involve long stopover times, so shop around carefully before booking.

-Between spring and autumn (low season in Aruba), Thomson’s services from Gatwick and Manchester to Aruba are cheapest in late April and May (the Manchester service only begins in the first week of May), and then after mid September.
+Between spring and autumn (low season in Aruba), TUI’s services from Gatwick and Manchester to Aruba are cheapest in late April and May (the Manchester service only begins in the first week of May), and then after mid September.
 That excludes the Easter school holidays (Gatwick route only), though.
 Deals are available year-round, but particularly common during winter.